 Minor Orthodontic Problems

 Problems with braces or aligners can happen after hours or on the weekend when your orthodontist’s office is closed.
 Minor issues can almost always wait a day or two.
-Reddick Orthodontics will get you scheduled for an appointment as soon as possible for minor problems.
+Melbourne Orthodontics will get you scheduled for an appointment as soon as possible for minor problems.
 Some of the most common minor problems that we see with braces, aligners or other orthodontic appliances include:

 - Brackets break or come loose